Begin a career as a Sheriff's Office deputy. How will YOU wear YOUR star?

 How can I learn more?

 To learn more, we invite you to attend a free Deputy Information Session (workshop).
 The workshop is led by our recruiter, who will provide you with a complete overview of what to expect during the testing and hiring process.
-Our recruiter is an experienced deputy who will also give you an idea of what the job is really like.
+Our recruiter is an experienced deputy who will also give you an idea of what the job is really like and how to reach your goal.
 It is very informal and the only things you need to bring are your questions and perhaps pen & paper for note-taking.
 Workshop dates and times will be posted on this page in the upper right corner.
 They are usually held at 7:00pm in downtown Seattle.

 Email our recruiter directly at firstname.lastname@example.org